drewgriffinSU/Project/README.md

 # The Adaptation
 I work in marketing at my organization so I created a social media advertisment for one of our trusts.
 We actually ran this as a paid advertisment and received tremedous results.
 We are a health trust specifically desgined for construction/home builders in metropolitan portland.
 I used our logo with the construction workers because it connects insurance with construction.
 Then in my blurb, I talk about savings, expertise, and how great these employee benefits are.
 I've caught their attention, pitched them on the positives, and how they can receive a free quote instantly.
 The message is quick and straight to the point, only selling them on positives.
 Employee benefits is a confusing process and nobody likes to deal with it, the purpose of the ad is to make it sound easy and simple.
+Howard mentioned how the Vatican Vergil was passed around because people had easy access to add to it.
+My adaptation's are published on social media platforms such as Instagram, Twitter, & Facebook.
+Even though people can't directly edit the advertisment, they are constantly being circulated by others.
+People leave likes, comments, and emotions on them which adds a little of their own feelings toward it.
+In Instagram business, it actually shows you where your ads are being seen.
+We have reached countries all over the world (which doesn't help us business wise) but it is interesting to see your work on a global platform, similar to the Vatican Vergil.

 ![biit](biit.png)